 Dear Coach Kwan,

 I never find career fairs helpful for me, as I hardly get to meet with companies who want to sponsor me.
-However, my career advisors advised me to attend and I wanted to give it a try.
+However, my career advisors advised me to attend, and I wanted to give it a try.

 Since everything is still happening virtually because of the pandemic, I’m not sure how to handle a virtual career fair and how to optimize this opportunity as an international student.

-An international student hoping for career fair success,
+An international student hoping for career fair success.

 I understand how frustrating your position is.
 While career fairs are incredibly beneficial in helping you network, having your choices narrowed to the required sponsorship may leave you feeling unsure of what to do.

-First, I want to share a story with you, of an international student who received a job offer from a global company that doesn’t usually sponsor international students.
+First, I want to share a story of an international student who received a job offer from a global company that doesn’t usually sponsor international students.
 And it’s all because of career fairs!

 Uyen removed pressure for herself by getting to know how the career fairs worked.
 Rather than being stressed out about having to impress a recruiter that day, she was able to relax and form deeper conversations that ended up giving her helpful information for her future.

 But for now, let’s get back to focusing on what you can do to succeed at virtual career fairs!